-Next week children across the UK will be returning to primary school to enter into a new school year and some will be starting school for the first time.
+Children across the UK will soon be returning to primary school to enter into a new school year and some will be starting school for the first time.
 After the long summer break we have put together a checklist of ideas and ways to support your child’s development at home while furthering your understanding of what they are learning at school.

 Play an active role in your child’s learning by asking questions about their day.
 You can find out information about what your child is learning by reading ‘The National Curriculum Key stages 1 and 2 framework document’, this can be accessed on www.gov.uk .
 This breaks down the programme of study for English, Mathematics, Science, Art and Design, Computing, Design and Technology, Geography, History, Languages, Music and Physical Education as well as outlining statutory requirements and guidance.
 This information will help you to ask relevant questions, plan learning trips and invest in educational resources.

 Monitor progress and give praise when they do well both in and outside of school by using achievement badges or charts.
 Special achievements can also be celebrated by an event such as a trip to the park or a favourite activity that they enjoy.
 Recognising achievements can increase confidence, raise aspirations and improve their motivation for learning, all of which will help to keep your child engaged in their education.
-Visit Kiddy Charts for a selection of free downloadable charts that you can personalise to suit your needs.
+The Good Job Reward Chart is an engaging reward chart which helps young children keep track as they earn rewards for completing tasks both in the household and at school.
+The rewards chart is customisable which allows you to select tasks that you would like your child to focus on and small treats and toys can be stored in the reward box as an incentive to complete their tasks.

 Reading is a vital part of primary education and by making it a fun activity at home your child will be excited to develop this skill in the classroom.
 Keep youngsters engaged by reading ‘little and often’ at a regular time each day, such as before they go to bed.
 Ask questions about the characters and the plot, this will help to further their understanding and keep them interested in the story.
-Play by the Book is an action-packed game that brings literacy to life by talking, signing, drawing and rapping about literature.
-The whole family can get involved, helping to further their understanding and make reading fun!
+Our Reading Comprehension Cubes are a great way of engaging your child.
+You can ask them questions before, during and after reading a story with these soft foam cubes.
+The cubes ask questions such as ‘What is the main idea of the story’ and ‘What lessons can we learn from the story?’ which is perfect for getting the children to start a discussion.

 Homework is an extension of the activities that your child has been undertaking in the classroom and a is great way for you to become more involved in their learning experience.
 You can help your child by being available when they ask for help with their homework and by finding a time to complete it that doesn’t coincide with their time to relax.
 From reception to year 2, children’s homework is likely to be reading and they will be required to fill in a reading record.
 This helps to establish a routine and create a desire and interest in reading.
 By making homework a fun activity it is less likely to feel like a chore and can become a time that you both look forward to.
 If your child struggles to concentrate, try using a visual time tracker to help them stay on task for an allotted amount of time.
 The light changes colour from green to amber to indicate when time is nearly up and turns red when the time has run out.